-2 Oracle Database records the actions of both database and nondatabase users in the SYS.AUD\$ and SYS.FGA_LOG\$ tables.
-The CLIENTID column in these tables records the name of the nondatabase user.
-The USERID column in the SYS.AUD\$ table and the DBUID column of the SYS.FGA_LOG\$ store the database user account.
+Oracle Database records the actions of both database and nondatabase users in the SYS.AUD\$ and SYS.
+FGA_LOG\$ tables.
+The CLIENTID column in the SYS.AUD\$ table and the DBUID column of the sys.FGA_LOG\$ store the database user account.
 For nondatabase users, the USERID and DBUID columns store the database user account that was created to enable the nondatabase user access to the database.
 The DBA_AUDIT_TRAIL, DBA_FGA_AUDIT_TRAIL, and DBA_COMMON_AUDIT_TRAIL views store this information in the CLIENT_ID, USERNAME, and DB_USER columns.

-SQL_BIND and SQL_TEXT columns show any SQL bind variables used for a SQL statement and SQL text that triggered the audit, respectively.
+SOL BIND and SOL TEXT columns show any SQL bind variables used for a SQL statement and SQL text that triggered the audit, respectively.
 For full details about the contents of these views, refer to Oracle Database Reference.
-However, be aware that the format and columns of the DBA_AUDIT_TRAIL view may change across Oracle Database releases.
+However, be aware that the format and columns of the DBA AUDIT TRAIL view may change across Oracle Database releases.

-Note: If the AUDIT_TRAIL initialization parameter is set to XML or XML, EXTENDED, then Oracle Database sends standard audit records to operating system files in XML format.
+Note: If the AUDIT TRAIL initialization parameter is set to XML or XML, EXTENDED, then Oracle Database sends standard audit records to operating system files in XML format.
 Because XML is a standard document format, many utilities are available to parse and analyze XML data.